nibortzg/nibortzg.github.io/README.md

+# Update
+To fix the code block and markdown issue, add the _includes, _javascripts, _sass and assets/js from the latest branch 4845f6ef14248a65a36b129c07d5359639cc5104

 # Chirpy Starter [![Gem Version](https://img.shields.io/gem/v/jekyll-theme-chirpy)](https://rubygems.org/gems/jekyll-theme-chirpy) [![GitHub license](https://img.shields.io/github/license/cotes2020/chirpy-starter.svg?color=blue)][mit]

 When installing the [**Chirpy**][chirpy] theme through [RubyGems.org][gem], Jekyll can only read files in the folders `_includes`, `_layout`, `_sass` and `assets`, as well as a small part of options of the `_config.yml` file from the theme's gem.
 If you have ever installed this theme gem, you can use the command `bundle info --path jekyll-theme-chirpy` to locate these files.